linuxtus/linuxtus.github.io/tutorial/_posts/2021-08-03-install-editor-vim-p2.md

 tags: tools development
 ---

-Hello guys, in the [previous article](https://tgbao.me/install-editor-vim-p1/) I introduced you to Vim, how to install Vim and some basic operations.
+Hello guys, in the [previous article](https://tgbao.me/install-editor-vim-p1/) I introduced you to Vim, how to install Vim Editor and some basic operations.
 In today's article, I will show you how to refine Vim and install some variable plugins.

-In this article I will work in full with Linux, with some of you using MacOS, Windows you can do the same
+I will work in full with Linux, with some of you using MacOS, Windows you can do the same

 <div class="bg-light sidebar-module sidebar-module-inset" id="toc"></div>